llvm/llvm-project/mlir/docs/Tutorials/MlirOpt.md

 is the entry point for running passes and lowerings, as well as emitting debug and diagnostic data.

-Running `mlir-opt` with no flags will consume MLIR input from standard in, parse and run verifiers on it, and write the textual format back to standard out.
+Running `mlir-opt` with no flags will consume textual or bytecode IR from standard in, parse and run verifiers on it, and write the textual format back to standard out.
 This is a good way to test if an input MLIR is well-formed.